mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

             - With `&&`.
             - With `||`
             - With `==`
             - max of all children.
-Sum of all chidren. etc
+Sum of all children. etc
             - Processing every previous node with the current node.
 Example see my post on [longest increasing subsequence](https://mfaani.com/tags/longest-increasing-subsequence/)
             - If you have a local property and are updating your sum/max, then you don't need to return a value.
 You just mutate the property of yours...
             - Other ways

         This recursive call will ultimately always lead to hitting a base case that stops recursing.
 Trust the process.
-Don't try to pre-emptively end it within the normal recursion 😉
+Don't try to preemptively end it within the normal recursion 😉
     */
 }
 ```